oleganza/OAPromise/README.md

 ### Motivation

-In comparison to usual callback-based APIs, OAPromise:
+Comparing to usual callback-based APIs, OAPromise has several advantages:

-* allows passing unfinished result between objects,
+* Allows passing unfinished result between objects.
-* automatically deals with dispatch queues of the callers,
+* Automatically deals with dispatch queues of the callers.
-* provides consistent API for reporting errors and progress.
+* Provides consistent API for reporting errors and progress.
+* Enables fall-through for errors to the nearest error handler.

+### To be done

+* Easy API for chaining several typical promises.
+(E.g. uploading several pictures.)
+* API for concurrent operations with explicit policy of error handling.
+* [Done] Convenience API for accessing properties of the object in form of promises. [self then:^(id v){ return [OAPromise promiseWithValue:[v valueForKey:key]]; }]

-### Reading promises
+### Examples

-##### Example 1: simple callback
+##### Simple callback

 Send a message, receive a promise.
 Attach a callback to the promise.